ng-Classic/ng-classic/aio/content/special-elements/README.md

 # Special Elements

 Each subdirectory below this contains documentation that describes "special elements".
-These are elements that can appear in templates that have special meaning and behaviour in the Angular Classicframework.
+These are elements that can appear in templates that have special meaning and behaviour in the Angular Classic framework.

 Each element should have a markdown file with the same file name as the element's tag name \(for example, `ng-container.md`\).
-The file should be stored in a directory whose name is that of the Angular Classicpackage under which this element should appear in the docs \(usually `core`\).
+The file should be stored in a directory whose name is that of the Angular Classic package under which this element should appear in the docs \(usually `core`\).

 ## Short description